Valentine® Bleeding Heart

 Dicentra spectabilis 'Hordival' Plant Patent #22,739Item #0490 USDA Hardiness Zone: 3 - 8

-An old-fashioned favorite with a vibrant new look, this superb perennial displays clusters of heart-shaped deep red flowers from arching red stems over a long bloom season.
-Deeply lobed gray to purplish-green foliage forms neat, compact clumps.
+An old-fashioned favorite with a vibrant new look, this superb perennial displays clusters of heart-shaped deep red flowers from arching red stems.
+Deeply lobed, gray-green to purple-green foliage forms neat, compact, mounding clumps.
 Pairs well with hostas and ferns that will fill in as the foliage retreats in summer.
-Herbaceous.
+An herbaceous perennial.

-- OverviewLight Needs:Full shade to partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Mounding clumps, 24 to 30 in. tall, 36 in. wide.
+- OverviewLight Needs:Full shade to partial sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Fast growing; reaches 24 to 30 in. tall, 36 in. wide.